 Also, the Istanbul World Trade Center, which will make Istanbul a competitor for both Dubai and Moscow.

-The historical, strategic, economic, and cultural value gave Istanbul special importance, which made it a global center for business and tourism.
+The historical, strategic, economic, and cultural values gave Istanbul special importance, which made it a global center for business and tourism.